nguyenquyhy/DiscordBridge/README.md

 ## Configurations

 Configuration is stored in `config.json` file.
-You can find some examples in `examples` folders.

 - Global config
   - `botToken`: App Bot User's token
-  - `tokenStore`: `JSON` (default) or `NONE` (logging in will be disabled) or `InMemory` (mainly for testing)
+  - `tokenStore`: `JSON` (default) or `NONE` (user authentication will be disabled) or `InMemory` (mainly for testing)
+  - `minecraftBroadcastTemplate`: template for messages in Minecraft from `/discord broadcast` command
   - `channels`: a list of channel configurations
 - Channel config
   - `discordId`: the ID of the Discord channel (usually a 18-digit number)
-  - `discordInviteCode`: (optional) an invitation code that does not expire (usually the part after `https://discord.gg/` in the invitation link)
   - `discord`: templates in Discord
     - `joinedTemplate`: (optional) template for a message in Discord when a player joins the server
     - `leftTemplate`: (optional) template for a message in Discord when a player leaves the server
-    - `anonymousChatTemplate`: (optional) template for messages from Minecraft to Discord for unauthenticated user.
+    - `anonymousChatTemplate`: (optional) template for messages from Minecraft to Discord for unauthenticated user
-    - `authenticatedChatTemplate`: (optional) template for messages from Minecraft to Discord for authenticated user.
+    - `authenticatedChatTemplate`: (optional) template for messages from Minecraft to Discord for authenticated user
+    - `broadcastTemplate`: (optional) template for messages in Discord from `/discord broadcast` command
   - `minecraft`: templates in Minecraft
-    - `chatTemplate`: (optional) template for messages from Discord to Minecraft.
+    - `chatTemplate`: (optional) template for messages from Discord to Minecraft

+You can find some example configurations in `examples` folders.

 ## Notes